modular-ml/wrapyfi/README.md

 Wrapyfi supports [YARP](https://www.yarp.it/yarp_swig.html), [ROS](http://wiki.ros.org/rospy), [ROS 2](https://docs.ros2.org/foxy/api/rclpy/index.html), and [ZeroMQ](http://zeromq.org/).

 To Wrapyfi a class, simply add the decorators describing the publisher and listener parameters.
-Wrapyfi imposes an object-oriented requirement on your coding style: All wrapyfi compatible functions need to be defined within a class.
+Wrapyfi imposes an object-oriented requirement on your coding style: All Wrapyfi-compatible functions need to be defined within a class.

 # Getting Started